CaterinaBi/NLP-for-spoken-corpora/README.md

-# 🔊 Podcast scraping pipeline 🔊
+# 🔊 Spoken French data scraping pipeline 🔊

 Personal project I am working on to create a corpus of interactions in spoken French for syntactic and prosodic investigations.